jagprog5/dev-guide/README.md

 <small>(an exception to this is getters and setters, which are necessary to
 control access to data in some languages)</small>

+# Leaky Abstraction

+Implementation details shouldn't be exposed.
+If they are, then they can't be changed later (someone might be using it!).
+Plus it makes the interface more difficult to use.
+The most useful abstractions handle all cases while requiring the least amount of effort to use.

 # Moderation

 This document is intended as an augmentation, not a substitution, for your own